dojo/docs/dojox/mobile.rst

    @lightColor: #FFB126;
    @darkColor: #331100;
 3. Execute themes/utils/compile script, all themes are regenerated.
 The custom theme is now orange.
 4. Try you new theme by applying the custom theme.
-See 'Automatically Applying Mobile Device Themes Using CSS'

 .. image :: theming1.jpg
 .. image :: theming2.jpg